Basic Call and Put Options Strategies

 Buying puts for protection

-Using the data from the option chain table above, a trader might own the stock but isn't comfortable with the thought of it dropping below $77.50.
-This concern might be because the trader wants to attempt to protect profits or they might think that $77.50 represents a price support level on the price chart.
-Whatever the reason, paying $2.76 ($276 per contract) for the 77.5 put means the trader caps their losses at $4.60 if the stock falls below $77.50 on or before the expiration date of the option.
-That's the difference between the current stock price and the strike price ($79.34 – $77.50 = $1.84), plus the premium for the put ($2.76).
-And don't forget to add transaction costs.
+Suppose a trader owns the stock in the example above, currently trading at $79.34.
+The trader still has a long-term bullish outlook but isn't comfortable with the shares dropping below $77.50 in the near term.
+Paying $2.76 ($276 per contract) for the OTM 77.5-strike put means the trader caps their losses at $4.60 if the stock falls below $77.50 on or before the options contract's expiration date.
+This is the difference between the current stock price and the strike price of the option ($79.34 – $77.50 = $1.84) plus the premium for the put ($2.76) in addition to transaction costs.

-In this example, the trader has limited their downside risk, but it's still possible to profit if the stock continues to rise.
+In this example, the trader has limited their downside risk to $77.50, but it's still possible to profit if the stock continues to rise.
+And if it does move higher, against the trader's suspicions, they've spent $276 for the downside protection, which is deducted from any additional profit in the stock position itself.

-Chart illustrates a protective put with the stock at $79.34 and the 77.5-strike put purchased for $2.76.
+Chart illustrates a protective put risk profile with the stock at $79.34 and the 77.5-strike put purchased for $2.76.
 The chart demonstrates where losses are limited.

 Source: thinkorswim platform